harishmanwani/BookStore/README.md

-An spring boot application to manage a Book Store.
+A Spring boot application to manage a Book Store.
 It inlcude the APIs required in the process of managing the Book Store.

 Steps to run :